 We may have close friends, family members or social media influencers from whom we want to get regular updates.
 It is hard to find their tweets from your home feed and impossible if you follow thousands of accounts.
 You can turn on mobile notifications for such important accounts, as we know.
 But a Twitter list is the most practical method.
 It won’t disturb you with continuous alerts and will collect all tweets from the selected accounts to view when you sign in next time.

-With lists, you can keep updated with changes and follow major accounts in an organized manner.
+With Twitter lists, you can keep updated with changes and follow major accounts in an organized manner.
 The success of your marketing initiatives depends on social activities like relationship building and regular interactions with influencers.
-A Twitter list is a good step in this regard.

-You can put anyone into a Twitter list without following them.
-Create as many lists as you want with close friends, co-workers, competitors, marketers, freelancers etc and respond them at frequent intervals.
+You can add anyone to Twitter lists without following them.
+Create as many lists as you want with close friends, co-workers, competitors, marketers, freelancers, etc and respond them at frequent intervals.
 A few of them may be high profile users and they will start noting you after some level of interactions.
 This process will slowly boost your marketing efforts and deliver long-term outcomes.

 Sign in to Twitter and tap Lists from the menu or visit Twitter.com/lists.
 Click on Create list button from the right sidebar.

-Enter list name and an optional description.
+Enter a name for your list and an optional description.
 Choose whether it is a public or private list.
 Anyone can view and subscribe to a public list.
 But a private list can be viewed by the owner only.
 Finally, Save the list.